hweidner/check-mk-goodies/README.md

 [Checkmk local checks](https://checkmk.com/cms_localchecks.html).
 They are used together with the Checkmk Linux agent.

-**Some of the local scripts do not work with Checkmk 2.0.0 and 2.0.0p1, due to a bug in the "local" check plugin.**
-Use Checkmk version 2.0.0p2 or newer, and ensure to install the latest Linux agent on all monitored systems.
-The checks are no longer compatible to Checkmk 1.6 or older versions.
-The autobp script requires at least Checkmk 2.1.
+Unless otherwise noted, the scripts and tools in this repository work with all supported Checkmk versions, currently from 2.3.0 to 2.5.0.
+Please make sure you run both the Checkmk server and agents in the latest patchlevel available for the used version.

 ## Installation